kadickinson/hello-world/README.md

 just anotha one

 Kylie Dickinson; I would much rather be hiking a mountain than typing on this computer.
-I ike giraffes and I will not eat chocolate.
+I like giraffes and I will not eat chocolate.